mazeboard/scala/README.md

   }
 ```

-Or by extending ConfigReader and adding a new SprkConf reader
+Or by extending ConfigReader and adding a new SparkConf reader

 ```
   class MyConfigReader(config: Config) extends ConfigReader(config) {